VTVL-co/vtvl-smart-contracts/README.md

 # VTVL Hardhat project

-This folder contains the vesting (and other auxilliary) smart contracts used for *vtvl* vesting project.
+This folder contains the vesting (and other auxiliary) smart contracts used for *vtvl* vesting project.
 It is set up within a Hardhat environment, so the usual hardhat tools are available.

 # Contracts